Orientation – Frequently Asked Questions

 Purchasing extra-long twin sheets is recommended because it is easier to tuck than it is to stretch!

-Week of Welcome is separate from the summer sessions that you have attended during the summer.
+Golden Fleece Week is separate from the New Argo Business Day session that you must attend during the summer.
 More information

 Do I have to come to campus over the summer for Orientation?

 Yes.
-Orientation is the best way to enter NDNU.
-Students who attend Orientation will register on-site before all other students and therefore have the best selection of classes.
-Students who attend Orientation have the greatest access to academic advising and are better prepared to begin college.
+Orientation is the best way to understand, navigate and acclimate to the NDNU campus.
+Students who attend Orientation will have the opportunity to register for their Fall semester classes.
+Students who attend Orientation will also have access to academic advising.

 When will I register for fall semester classes?